mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-question-answer.md

 Basically, unhandled types are all the types that do not exists in the 'Params' tab.

-For example, there is no textdot and no leader.
+For example, there is no text dot and no leader.
 When/if Grasshopper one day will support these types, these calls will be implemented.

 ### How do I use DataTree's?

 [Here](http://www.grasshopper3d.com/forum/topics/datatreelistitem-access-from) is a small sample.

 However, 80% of the times it is not necessary to program for DataTrees, as the logic itself can be applied per-list and Grasshopper handles list-iteration.

 **If you have more questions, please go to the [Rhino Developers Forum](https://discourse.mcneel.com/c/rhino-developer)**